dvingerh/PyInstaLive/FAQ.md

 No. This is because livestream_dl is no longer being maintained and as such uses an older version of libraries required by PyInstaLive.
 Installing PyInstaLive and livestream_dl on different Python versions (2/3) will probably work though.

-### PyInstaLive failed to generate a video file after the download has ended.
+### PyInstaLive failed to assemble a video file after the download has ended.
 What do I do?

-Don't get your hopes up because manually generating a video file has no guarantee of success, but read below for instructions on what you can do in case this has happened to you.

-If it failed to generate a video file from a **livestream** you have two options:
+If it failed to assemble a video there are two options:
 * Use the `--assemble` command as described in the [FAQ](https://github.com/notcammy/PyInstaLive/blob/master/MOREHELP.md#commands).

 If that didn't work, you can still attempt to concatenate the segment files yourself: